MUZAMMILATEO/muzammilateo.github.io/_posts/2025-02-10-explainable-ai-for-mri-tumour-prediction.md

 ---
-title: 'Making AI Explain Its Confidence: Inside the ELAAI Framework for Tumour Prediction'
+title: 'Making AI Explain Its Confidence: Inside the ELAAI Framework for MRI-Based Tumour Prediction'
 date: 2024-10-11
 permalink: blog/elaai-framework/
 excerpt: "How our Explainable and Likelihood-Aware AI (ELAAI) framework improves tumour prediction in MRI scans while ensuring transparency and clinical trust."